xXleowXx/gitlab-charts/doc/charts/globals.md

 Webservice chart for additional details.

 Note that some charts that we depend on are excluded from this label configuration.
-The Nginx, PostgreSQL, MinIO, etc, will not receive these additional labels.
+The NGINX, PostgreSQL, MinIO, etc, will not receive these additional labels.

 ### Pod